Prayer and Liturgy

 Songs of Praise

-On Friday afternoons, we end our week through giving praise to God in Hymn Practice: as it says in the Catechism of the Catholic Church - “He who sings prays twice”.
+On Friday afternoons, we end our week, with our wonderful Miss Cooper, through giving praise to God in Hymn Practice: as it says in the Catechism of the Catholic Church - “He who sings prays twice”.

 Celebration of the Word